Silicon Valley calls the help desk on Volcker rule

 So far the bank and its allies have been successful in getting some lawmakers from both parties to pressure regulators and one VC firm to share its tale of woe.

-"Venture capital investing is not the highly risky behavior that the Volcker rule is intended to curtail," Congresswoman Zoe Lofgren, a Democrat who represents the Silicon Valley area, argued in a December 23 letter to U.S. regulators, including the Federal Reserve and the Securities and Exchange Commission.
+"Venture capital investing is not the highly risky behaviour that the Volcker rule is intended to curtail," Congresswoman Zoe Lofgren, a Democrat who represents the Silicon Valley area, argued in a Dec.
+23 letter to U.S. regulators, including the Federal Reserve and the Securities and Exchange Commission.

 Two other California Democrats, Michael Honda and Anna Eshoo, who represent parts of Silicon Valley, have also written regulators to express concern, and so has Arizona Republican David Schweikert.